nuthanc/ml-stephen/README.md

 * Diagram 06-relation: More than 1 Independent variable
 * Google SpreadSheet: Select both Loft Size and House Price and **Insert** a Chart
     * Add Trendline
-    * Use Equation and volla you get the Equation
+    * Use Equation and voila you get the Equation
     * Limited to Single Independent variable with Single Dependent variable
 * Diagram 3-linear: Methods of Solving Linear Regression
     * We are gonna use Gradient Descent